mozilla/doorman/README.md

 ```

+> Notes:
+>
-> Note: None of authorization request field is mandatory.
+> * None of authorization request field is mandatory.
+> * When the service runs without `JWT_ISSUER` environment variable, the `principals` can be posted in the authorization request.

 **Response**: